-- Respondents shall be solely responsible for all pre-development (including possible demolition of existing improvements, environmental remediation costs, and due diligence studies such as traffic, geotechnical, storm water management, historic preservation reviews, and other site preparations) and project development costs. - Respondents shall be solely responsible for all costs related to obtaining necessary permits, approvals, clearances, and licenses at the appropriate time.
+- Respondents shall be solely responsible for all pre-development (including demolition of existing improvements, environmental remediation costs and due diligence studies such as traffic, geotechnical, storm water management, historic preservation reviews, and other site preparations) and project development costs. - Respondents shall be solely responsible for all costs related to obtaining necessary permits, approvals, clearances, and licenses at the appropriate time.
+District will not waive or abate any District fees.

-DMPED expects the selected Respondent to proceed immediately with predevelopment work upon selection and execution of a right of entry in order to meet the dates in the Schedule of Performance submitted as part of its response.
-All funds expended by Respondent on due diligence and predevelopment work during negotiation with the District shall be at its sole cost and risk; under no circumstances shall the District be responsible for the reimbursement of any such costs even if the parties do not execute a disposition agreement or the project is not successfully completed.
+The District expects Respondents to proceed immediately with predevelopment work upon selection, in order to meet the dates in Appendix C (Schedule of Performance).
+All funds expended on due diligence and predevelopment work during negotiation with the District by Respondent shall be at their sole risk; under no circumstances shall the District be responsible for the reimbursement of any such costs even if the project is not successfully completed due to no fault of Respondent.